 Union County Community Foundation

-$5,000 to Turning Point of Union County to provide a safe place, food, supplies, counseling and case management to victims of domestic violence and their children.
+$13,000 to Turning Point to continue to provide shelter and additional support services to victims of domestic violence and their dependent children.